Home Loan Calculator — Repay vs Invest vs Debt Recycling

 Assumptions: All rates, returns, and tax rates are user-entered or hypothetical.
 Outputs are illustrative estimates only.

-Scenario assumptions: Scenario C assumes a redraw facility; offset accounts are not modelled.
-Scenario B assumes no redraw or deductible interest benefit.
+Scenario assumptions: Recycle assumes a redraw facility; offset accounts are not modelled.
+Invest assumes no redraw or deductible interest benefit.

 Investment risk: Investment values can rise or fall and returns are not guaranteed.